forcedotcom/npm-release-management-orb/README.md

 3. Add a user key to your SSH Keys in CircleCi

     As part of the release job we create a new git tag based on the version in the package.json.
 This requires that you add a user key that has the permissions to push to github.
 To do this, simply go to the `SSH Keys` tab in the project settings and follow the directions for adding user keys.
+See [Using the SF-CLI-BOT for builds](#using-the-sf-cli-bot-for-builds) section on how to use our github bot for this.

 4. Follow the [examples](https://circleci.com/orbs/registry/orb/salesforce/npm-release-management#usage-examples) for how to setup your config.yml